How can Occupational Therapy nourish your soul?

 There is also evidence to suggest that occupational therapy can promote the wellbeing of older people who are living by themselves, with particular benefits for mental health and life satisfaction.

-Occupational therapy can assist in relieving symptoms related to:
+Occupational therapy may assist in relieving symptoms related to:

 An occupational therapy session may occur in an individual or group setting.
 However, you can expect an individualised assessment with the therapist during which you share your goals and the things that can make your life more meaningful.
 Your occupational therapist may also visit you in your home, community or work setting to understand how you carry out your daily activities.